Police: MS-13 threatens to kill LI cops after kingpin arrest

 Police are still on the lookout for a man described as having a thin build and a tattoo made up of three dots next to his eyes.

-There's a $25,000 CrimeStoppers reward for information leading to an arrest of anyone threatening to kill a cop.
+Both Nassau and Suffolk counties have offered a $25,000 CrimeStoppers reward for information leading to an arrest of anyone threatening to harm a police officer.

 It all comes on the heels of the arrest of 35-year-old Miguel Angel Corea Diaz, the alleged MS-13 East Coast kingpin.
 He was extradited from Maryland on Wednesday and faced a judge Thursday.
 He was included as one of 17 defendants previously cited in a 21-count Nassau County indictment that prompted authorities to do a local gang sweep on January 11.